gk28th/n3ds-calculator/README.md

 Intended for learning purposes only.
 Link to this page for the download.
 Not perfect needs optimisation.
-To understandthis take a look at the comments and libctru documentation.
+To understand this take a look at the comments, example code and libctru documentation.
 TODO: add code comments and add a gui later on